 Unk Date: Officers removed and sent to Sapporo Jail; returned after the surrender

 The Camp was located at 34.11'N-131.12'E and was described as follows: "Camp is located on a hillside in the Onoda Coal Mine area, NE of Ube.
 POW housed in two-storied wooden buildings."

 Red Cross Report:

+C.A.
+Kengelbacher report of April 13th, 1943 on camp conditions.
+Notes Swiss have not been contacted nor able to speak to POWS.
 Report submitted by Mr. C.A.
 Kanglebacher, a known sympathizer to the Japanese.
-During his visit of 13 April 1943, he did NOT meet with any if the prisoners nor their representatives.
+During his visit of 13 April 1943, he did NOT meet with any of the prisoners nor their representatives.